Robert McKee

-Robert McKee (born January 30, 1941) is an author, lecturer and story consultant who is known for his "Story Seminar", which he developed when he was a professor at the University of Southern California.
-McKee also has the blog and online writers' resource "Storylogue".
-McKee's "Story Seminars" have been held around the world.
-The three-day seminar teaches writers the principles of storytelling.
-McKee's one-day "Genre Seminars" teach writers the conventions of different styles of storytelling.
+Robert McKee (born January 30, 1941) is an author, lecturer and story consultant who is known for his Story Seminar, which emerged from a doctoral project which he started but failed to complete at the University of Michigan, and which he further developed while teaching at the University of Southern California.
+McKee also has the blog and online writers' resource Storylogue.
+McKee's Story Seminars have been held around the world.
+The three-day seminar teaches writers McKee's principles of storytelling.
+McKee's one-day Genre Seminars teach writers McKee's take on the conventions of different styles of storytelling.

 Early life in the theater

 Robert McKee began his theater career at the age of nine, playing the title role in a community theater production of Martin the Shoemaker.
 He continued acting as a teenager in theater productions in his hometown of Detroit, Michigan.
 Upon receiving the Evans Scholarship, he attended the University of Michigan and earned a bachelor's degree in English Literature.

 After completing his Bachelor of Arts degree, McKee toured with the APA (Association of Producing Artists) Repertory Company, appearing on Broadway alongside Helen Hayes, Rosemary Harris and Will Geer.
 He then received the Professional Theater Fellowship and returned to Ann Arbor, Michigan, to earn his master's degree in Theater Arts.